 Sometimes, the child is quite angry by this point!
 But soon all the love and attention will soothe away any tears.
 The child is anointed with holy myrrh, wrapped in a towel, and carried by the Godparent and walked three times around the baptismal font.

 The child is then towel dried – but not too thoroughly so that some of the holy oil stays on the skin – and then dressed, head to toe in entirely new clothing, which the priest has also blessed.
 After the ceremony the parents kiss the hand of the godparent.
 Well-wishers come and say “Na sas zisi” – “life to the child!”

 A very close friend of the mother or father is generally the Godparent, but sometimes a cousin or another relative.
 The relationship of the godparent to the parents is then the same as if one couple had helped the other to marry – a “koumbaros” (for men) or a “koumbara” (for women).
 The relationship is not just for that day, but a lasting bond.

 What Do the Godparents Do?

-It is both a great honor and a big responsibility to baptize a child in Crete.
+It is both a great honour and a big responsibility to baptise a child in Crete.
 First, there is a considerable expense.
 The gold cross that the child will wear is a present from the Godparent, but not only that – everything that the child wears after baptism is a gift of the godparent, as is everything needed for the ceremony: The towels, a small bottle of olive oil for the priest to put a little into the baptismal font, soap for the priest to wash his hands with after the baptism, and a special set of underwear called “ladopana” – “ladi” being oil.